 The Doctors and Staff at SVII

 November is TMJ Awareness Month, and we would like our patients that suffer from TMJ in Harrisonburg, VA to realize that relief from chronic jaw pain is possible.
 Many deal with this condition without realizing that it can actually be diagnosed and treated by an oral health professional like Drs.
-Saunders and Dickson.
+Saunders.

 TMJ refers to the temporomandibular joint, which is a complex hinge joint that connects the skull and the jawbone.
 This joint is the only one in the body that moves three different ways: side to side, forward and back and up and down.
 Whenever this joint malfunctions or the associated structures are affected, the diagnosis may be TMJ.
 The condition is often caused by a misalignment of the neck, the jaw or the supporting structures.

 Although the numbers may not fully represent the problem because many cases are undiagnosed, it is believed that at least 1 in every 8 Americans deals with pain from TMJ.
 Women are more likely to develop TMJ than men.

 Causes and Symptoms of TMJ

 As with most conditions, TMJ can be caused by a number of things.
 Some common risk factors include: